rust-lang/book/nostarch/chapter12.md

 panics with the message “not implemented”.
 In accordance with TDD principles, we’ll take a small step of adding just enough code to get the test to not panic when calling the function by defining the `search` function to always return an empty vector, as shown in Listing 12-16.
-Then the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`
+Then, the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`.

 src/lib.rs